ricmershon/ricmershon.github.io/news-headlines/README.md

 ## Technologies used:

 * [jQuery](https://jquery.com/) - JavaScript library for DOM traversal and manipulation.
-* [Ajax](https://api.jquery.com/jquery.ajax/) - Web technology used to send and retrieve data from a server asynchronously without interfering with the display and behavior of the page
+* [Ajax](https://api.jquery.com/jquery.ajax/) - Web technology used to send and retrieve data from a server asynchronously without interfering with the display and behavior of the page.
 * [Adobe XD](https://www.adobe.com/products/xd.html?sdid=12B9F15S&mv=Search&ef_id=CjwKCAiAvonyBRB7EiwAadauqWmOixI61Qf9ss2N6uknIujAN22N8Qc4_AZqnOFY4PI0PFRsFicQCxoC30oQAvD_BwE:G:s&s_kwcid=AL!3085!3!315233774109!e!!g!!adobe%20xd) - Used for wireframing.
 It comes for free in an Adobe package for which I have a subscription.
 I found it to be very powerful, yet big, bulky and cumbersome.
 Unless I'm working on a huge project I will look for other tools.

 ## Code